PaulESantos/paulefren/content/home/teaching.md

 +++

-I am an instructor for the following courses at University X:
+I am an instructor for the following courses:

 - Introduction to Data Science – Programming with R. Universidad Nacional San Antonio Abad del Cusco.
 February 2018.